Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon HD 6970 should be quite a bit faster than the GeForce 9800 GT 1GB overall. (explain)
+Memory BandwidthPerformance-wise, the Radeon HD 6970 should theoretically be a lot better than the GeForce 9800 GT 1GB overall. (explain)

-Texel RateThe Radeon HD 6970 should be a lot (more or less 151%) faster with regards to texture filtering than the GeForce 9800 GT 1GB. (explain)
+Texel RateThe Radeon HD 6970 is much (approximately 151%) better at texture filtering than the GeForce 9800 GT 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison